agsh/onvif/README.md

 Callback is optional and means essentially nothing

 ### getStatus(options, callback)
-Returns an object with the current PTZ values.
+*PTZ.* Returns an object with the current PTZ values.
 ```javascript
 {
 	position: {